 Local Knowledge

-Our team represents DUI clients in Lawrence County, IL and throughout Southern Illinois.
-We understand how DUI cases are handled locally and how to customize our defense for each county’s court process.
+We regularly defend DUI cases in Lawrence County, IL and throughout Southern Illinois.
+We understand how DUI laws are applied in the local courts and how to tailor our defense strategies to each county’s procedures.

 Flexible Payment Options